pathwaycom/pathway/examples/projects/monitoring/README.md

-# Pathway Monitoring using OpenTelemetry Collector and Grafana Cloud
+# Pathway Live Data Framework Monitoring using OpenTelemetry Collector and Grafana Cloud

 This example contains the necessary configuration files to set up an OpenTelemetry Collector instance using Docker Compose.
 It also includes an Grafana dashboard JSON file for visualizing the collected monitoring data.